djradon/public-notes/blogs.carpe-noctem.2024-09-27-introducing-carpe-noctem.md

 Eight quick years ago I got in on the ground floor of a geographically-distributed Dungeons & Dragons game.
 Our crew is four players plus a multi-talented GM.

-Because we live far apart, we use a [[virtual tabletop|t.roleplaying.virtual-tabletop]] called [[prdct.roll20]] to facilitate the sessions and [[prdct.google-meet]] for the comms.
+Because we live far apart, we've almost always used a [[virtual tabletop|t.roleplaying.virtual-tabletop]] called [[prdct.roll20]] to facilitate the sessions.
 Our game (or “campaign” in D&D-speak) is set in a well-known alternate reality known as [[the Forgotten Realms|t.rec.dungeons-and-dragons.forgotten-realms]] and our GM kicked things off with a homebrew prelude set around a gypsy caravan campfire before launching us into a popular commercial adventure scenario called [[game.storm-kings-thunder]].

 (For those who aren't familiar, the Forgotten Realms is without doubt one of the richest fictional worlds ever brought forth, with its own detailed [geography](https://forgottenrealms.fandom.com/wiki/Portal:Geography), [hundred of settlements](https://forgottenrealms.fandom.com/wiki/Category:Settlements), [dozens of deities](https://screenrant.com/dungeons-dragons-deities-gods-forgotten-realms-fifth-edition/), and a truly [fantastical history](https://forgottenrealms.fandom.com/wiki/Portal:History).
 The fan base is huge, so in addition to over 300 official published novels, close to 100 different roleplaying adventure modules, and a pretty decent [[movie|video.dungeons-and-dragons-honor-among-thieves]], it's inspired countless works of homebrew content and [fan fiction](https://www.fanfiction.net/book/Forgotten-Realms/).)